BillNace/18341_P5_USB/README.md

 the protocol.
 You will need to identify and design these layers and the signals that synchronize their activity.

 You will use the VCS simulator only, no FPGA board, for this project.
+Nevertheless, your code should be synthesizable.

 This is an **team** project.
 See details in two sections from here.